 It is really easy for me to be seduced by the couch and practice is one of the things that I can build up a lot of resistance to even though I have been doing it for a long time.
 I have so many examples of how much I benefit and it’s even better when I can have the company of other people sitting.
 So I was glad when I had the opportunity to sit a three day Sesshin lately with Oak Tree in the Garden.
 And yet even as I was preparing to head out I was thinking of excuses for cancelling at the last moment. (wtf?)

-“OVER 2500 YEARS OF CUSTOMER SERVICE, THE GOLD BUDDHA AWARD FOR SESSATION OF CRAVING, COUNTLESS BEINGS SERVED.
+“OVER 2500 YEARS OF SERVICE, RECEIVER OF THE GOLD BUDDHA AWARD!
+COUNTLESS BEINGS HAVE BEEN SERVED!
 GET YOUR SLICE OF CUSHION NOW!
 RIGHT NOW.
 REALLY NOW.
 THIS IS BIG, BIG REALLY REALLY F-ING BIG!!!!”